gtema/gtema.github.io/README.md

 # Artem Goncharov

-This would be a home page for my projects and other usefull information I would like to share.
+This would be a home page for my projects and other useful information I would like to share.

 ## Who am I